tazama-lf/docs/Product/configuration-management.md

 The network map defines the routing of an incoming transaction to all rules and typologies that are required to evaluate the transaction.
 By default, the system is configured to evaluate a pacs.002 transaction that concludes a transaction initiated from a pain.001 or pacs.008 message with a status response.

-Unlike the processor configuration documents, the network map does not contain an explicit configuration version [Ref 2](#ref-2).
+Unlike the processor configuration documents, the network map does not contain an explicit configuration version[^2].
 Instead, the network map contains an attribute to identify the current active network map being used to perform evaluations:

 ```
 "active": true